sophgo/sophon-stream/docs/Sophon_Stream_User_Guide_EN.md

 #### 4.3.4 faiss

 Faiss is a database retrieval plugin that implements Faiss::IndexFlatIP.search() on BM1684X.
-Considering the continuous memory of TPU on BM1684X, for a database of 1 million, it can query a maximum of about 512 inputs with 256 dimensions in a single chip.
+Considering the continuous memory of TPU on BM1684X, for a database of 1 million, it can query a maximum of about 512 inputs with 256 dimensions in a single processor.

 ## 5. Applications